 Chp 7 p201

-A simple template and example from a real-life five-whys retrospective.
+A simple retrospective template and an example from a real-life five-whys.

 Chp 8 p228